Knorsker/Knorsker.github.io/index.markdown

        src="A3\Geoplot_ownership.html"
        width="1100"
        height="350">
-_Figure Y: XXX_
+_Figure 8: XXX_

-The plot above shows the placement of each registred bikerack, coloured accordinglig to who own it, as well as the total number of bikespots pr districts.
+*Figure 8* above shows the placement of each registred bikerack, coloured accordinglig to who own it, as well as the total number of bikespots pr districts.
 Here it can be seen that many of the public bikeracks are placed along major roads of copenhagen such as Frederikssundvej.
 This shows that there is a great protential for the state to place more bikeracks more evenly distributed along the districs.

 |         **District**        | **No of spots** | **Public spots** | **Private spots** | **Ratio of public spots** |